 AMY GOODMAN: Could you read the literature?

 CAMILO MEJIA: No. Because it was in Arabic.
 So it’s really hard.
 And the intel was really bad, too.
-Sometimes they would tell us, you’re looking for a man, you know, who’s 5’7", dark skin, has a beard, which is like about 90% of men in Iraq.
+Sometimes they would tell us, you’re looking for a man, you know, who’s 5’7", dark skin, has a beard, which is like about 90 percent of men in Iraq.

 AIDAN DELGADO: I found some things that were just really disturbing, like I discovered that the majority of prisoners at Abu Ghraib weren’t even insurgents.
 They weren’t even there for crimes against the coalition.
 They were there for petty crimes: theft, public drunkenness.
 And they were here in this horrible, extremely dangerous prison.
 That’s when I began to feel, oh, my God, I can’t believe, you know, I’m participating in this.
 And then there was sort of a series of demonstrations or prisoner protests against the conditions, against the cold, against the lack of food and the type of food.
 And the military’s response to these demonstrations was, I felt, extremely heavy-handed.
 I’m not going to say it was illegal.
 I don’t have the background to bring a legalistic challenge, but I will say that it was immoral, the amount of force they responded with.
 I mean, I think I shared some images of prisoners beaten to within an inch of their life, or dead, by the guards.
 And five prisoners that I know of were shot dead during a demonstration for what amounted to throwing stones.